Esther Rockett is an investigator and writer who is passionate about protecting the public from cults and health scams

 - Better protections for patients who are subjected to financial, psychological, sexual or spiritual exploitation by health service providers

-- Improved protections for complainants and whistleblowers and higher penalties for those who attempt to harass or intimidate complainants
+- Improved protections for whistleblowers and higher penalties for those who attempt to harass or intimidate complainants

 Esther believes patients have a right to safety in healthcare settings and that patients need to be better aware of their rights.
 Patients also have a right to clear information about a practitioner’s competence and the efficacy of the modalities they practice.

 The power imbalance between practitioner and patient is easily exploited.
 With increased commercialization and competition in the industry, operational overheads have risen and practitioners increasingly misrepresent their competence and over-service patients.